 Saints draft Houston DE Payton Turner with 28th overall pick

-The New Orleans Saints drafted Houston defensive end Payton Turner 28th overall in Thursday night's first round of the NFL draft.
+The New Orleans Saints looked to restore depth to their edge pass rush after losing the team's sack leader from last season to free agency, selecting Houston defensive end Payton Turner 28th overall in Thursday night's first round of the NFL draft.

-The decision to select Turner comes after the Saints lost 2020 sack leader Trey Hendrickson in free agency.
+The decision to take the 6-foot-5, 270-pound Turner comes after Saints 2020 sack leader Trey Hendrickson, who had a career-high 13 1/2 sacks last season, chose to leave New Orleans for Cincinnati.

 Although Turner played in just five games for Houston last season, he had five sacks and 10 1/2 tackles for losses, along with a forced fumble.

+“There was a couple bumps in the road but I think I showed a glimpse of what I can do,” Turner said after being drafted.

-Turner was sidelined with knee and hand injuries in 2020 and also tested positive for COVID-19 during the season.
+Turner was sidelined with an upper calf strain in 2020 and also tested positive for COVID-19 during the season.

+In terms of snaps, Turner estimated that he really just played the equivalent of 3 1/2 games.

+“Sample size came up,” Turner said of his pre-draft discussions with NFL teams that interviewed him.
+“But I was confident in everything that I had put on film, everything that I showed and went and confirmed that a pro day.
+So I was confident in my abilities.”

 Turner now joins a roster that already has two starting defensive ends in 10-year veteran Cameron Jordan and fourth-year pro Marcus Davenport, a 2018 first-round pick whose fifth-year option was picked up by the Saints earlier on Thursday.